-The hill station of Dharamsala, established by the British in the mid-19th century, is today the home of the Dalai Lama and the Tibetan Government-in-Exile.
+The hill station of Dharamsala (or Dharamshala), established by the British in the mid-19th century, is today the home of His Holiness the 14th Dalai Lama and the Tibetan Government-in-Exile.

 We recently spent three nights exploring Dharamsala and McLeodganj.
 Here are a few of the experiences we enjoyed the most: